 All the other functions and detailed descriptions of how Optimizely works are available on Optimizely’s website.
 The Optimizely User Guide is a great starting point to get familiar with the platform.
 Apart from the documentation, you can understand the product better by choosing between many Optimizely webinars available on their website.

 From the editor’s perspective, I think that Optimizely is a great and powerful tool for building your digital projects.
 As mentioned before, the number of functions offered by Optimizely may be overwhelming at the beginning.
 Admittedly, companies with small-sized websites may not use Optimizely’s full potential.

 When it comes to larger companies with developed content editor teams, I think that once the editors get to know the possibilities Optimizely provides, they will find this platform an exceptional tool fulfilling even the most complex needs.

-Paulina is a Junior .NET Developer, with 2,5 years of experience as a content editor.
+Paulina is a .NET Developer, with 2,5 years of experience as a content editor.
 She is currently expanding her programming knowledge by working in Optimizely Content Cloud on a daily basis.
 Her experience in producing, publishing and managing content in different CMS's gives her a unique perspective on what is important for users.

 An enterprise CMS is a software platform designed to manage and organise large volumes of content, documents, and media across your company.
 Let's see how an enterprise CMS can make...